ArieBeresteanu/Bounds.jl/README.md

 [![Documentation](https://img.shields.io/badge/docs-master-blue.svg)](https://ArieBeresteanu.github.io/Bounds.jl/dev)
 -->

 Implementing partial identification estimators.
-This is a Julia version of a very old Stata and Matlab packages that I wrote with Chuck Manski when I was a student.
+This is a Julia version of a very old Stata and Matlab packages that I wrote with Chuck Manski when I was a grad student.
 This package is under development and is in its infancy.
 Comments, suggestions and help are, obviously welcome.

+Plan:
+stage 1: Implement all that we had in the Stata/Matlab package stage 2: Implement Beresteanu & Molinary 2012 stage 3: Implement Beresteanu Sasaki 2020
+Stage 4: Implement other papers out there